About the Alternative Approval Process

 Equipment Financing Bylaw No.9007, 2019

 The annual replacement and addition of vehicles and capital equipment are financed through the Municipal Finance Authority Equipment Financing Program.
 Through these loan agreements, the City retains ownership of the asset and is charged a low variable interest rate based on the Canadian Dealer Offered Rate with fixed payment schedules.

 The MFA Equipment Financing Program has no fees to set up or discharge leases, no taxes on payments, and no penalties or fees for paying out early or making extra principal payments.
 The interest rate on the Equipment Financing Program as of the February 14, 2019 is 2.6 per cent.
-All loan agreements will be for a term no longer than 10 years to match the expected service life of the new mobile equipment.
+These Equipment Financing Bylaws agreements will be for a term no longer than 10 years to match the expected service life of the new mobile equipment.

 Mausoleum Expansion Phase 2

 Mausoleum Expansion Phase 2 Loan Authorization Bylaw No.9008, 2019

 This project is to add an additional 1,030 glass front niches to the mausoleum at Memorial Park Cemetery.
 The mausoleum is over 93 per cent full and nearing capacity.
 As of September 15, 2018, 100 per cent of glass front niches have been sold, 94 per cent of marble front niches have been sold, and 40 families have signed a waitlist for new niches.
 The original design allowed for future expansion and this project would be phase 2 of the overall plan.
 A feasibility study was completed in 2017 to provide revenue schedules, preliminary architectural drawings, and a construction budget.